 Lessons Learnt

-May 2024: Future projects should anticipate that setting up data access and installation of non-standard software packages can take several months.
+Future projects should anticipate that setting up data access and installation of non-standard software packages can take several months.
 Contingency should be allowed for delays in installation of instruments in high-voltage substations.
+The verification procedure requires information about the size of the power loss which is published in NESO’s system incident report GC105 which has a lag time of 3 to 4 months, this should be considered in the timeline of future projects using information from this report.